 At Cambridge, Anne was a choral scholar, but would love to use her talents to sing more modern pieces.
 She says: “It is my secret desire to learn to sing in a more jazzy or show-tune style and perform in a musical.”
 Alongside her work, Anne is learning to speak Italian, which she took up because of her love of Italian wine and food.

-Ben started working for Berrys’ at the age of 15, in the cellars of No.3, during his Christmas Holidays.
-After leaving school he went to Oddbins for a couple of years and then joined Berrys’ in 2001, in the London Shop moving into the Fine Wine Team in 2005.
+Ben started working for Berry Bros. & Rudd at the age of 15, in the cellars of No.3, during his Christmas holidays.
+After leaving school he went to Oddbins for a couple of years and then joined us permanently in 2001 in the London Shop before moving into the Fine Wine Team in 2005.
 He has a passion for Bordeaux and Burgundy, but also enjoys wines from New Zealand.
 In his spare time he enjoys country pursuits and photography.

-Originally joining Berrys’ in 1997 working in the Heathrow Airport shop, Chris has also worked in our Internet and Telesales departments before joining the fine wine team in 2007.
+Originally joining Berry Bros. & Rudd in 1997 working in the Heathrow Airport shop, Chris has also worked in our Internet and Telesales departments before joining the fine wine team in 2007.
 Chris’s great passion is for the wines of Italy, hosting dinners and wine schools on the subject, but he also admits to a soft spot for the great wines of Burgundy.

 Representing the 8th generation of the Berry family, Geordie, our Brand Director, previously worked as the company’s Business Development Manager in Hong Kong having spent two years as Cellar Manager for Berry Bros. & Rudd in London.